pinocchio 3.3.0

 # This path refers to Pinocchio source code but you can define your own directory here.

-# You should change here to set up your own URDF file or just pass it as an argument of this example.
+# You should change here to set up your own URDF file or just pass it as an argument of

 # Load the urdf model